NjorogeMuthondu/SALES-INSIGHTS/README.md

 Standardized currency .

-Added a normalised amount column that harmonises all the types of currencies involved.
+Added a normalized amount column that harmonizes all the types of currencies involved.

 # BOARD WALKTHROUGH
 Revenue by markets